imospan/Final-task/README.md

 - Created a [telegram bot](https://plugins.jenkins.io/telegram-notifications/) to notify about completed jobs.
 - If the build form the main branch is succesfull, Jenkins uploads the project to [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 ________________________
-To do:\
-screens\
-telegram notification\
-elastic beanstalk auto-deployment

 Below I'll describe deployment process step by step.